Paleo Gingerbread Blondies

 These paleo gingerbread blondies are packed full of holiday flavor.
 100% Paleo made with almond butter, honey, warm spices and black currant jam.

-Now, about these totally awesome gingerbread blondies.
-They are full of gingerbread flavor and the black currant jam is the perfect touch.
-I knew being Paleo they wouldn’t include flour but this was the first time I have baked using almond butter so I was scared it wouldn’t turn out.
-Well, as you can tell from the pictures they turned out awesome!
+As you can tell from the pictures, they turned out awesome!
 Super moist and full of gingerbread flavor and the swirled jam brings in pop of sweet flavor.
 These bars would be great for your holiday cookie tray OR tomorrows breakfast.
 I never judge for eating blondies for breakfast.

 Christmas is coming up so remember to pick up a copy of Paleo Planet!
-It’s the perfect book for anyone living a Paleo lifestyle or anyone looking to add a little more flavor to their cooking!
+It’s the perfect book for anyone living a Paleo lifestyle or looking to add more flavor to their cooking!

 {Looking for more tasty dessert recipes?
 Try my blueberry crumb bars, pumpkin pie cake bars or my homemade Girl Scout samoas bars.}